NoRedInk/deploy-complexity/README.md

 # deploy-complexity
-Analyze the history and complexity of each deploy
+Analyze the history and complexity of upcoming and past deploys.

+Summarize deploys with statistics like number of PR's, commits, and line changes as well direct links to the github diff for the deploy, links to migrations, and individual PRs.

 ## Examples
 ```